Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 The Chinese government will also provide Myanmar with 100 million Yuan ($13.8 million) in emergency humanitarian assistance, with shipments to begin Monday, its international aid agency said Saturday.

 A 51-person team from Hong Kong has arrived in Myanmar, the financial hub's government said Sunday.
-The city also sent two search and rescue dogs and nine tonnes of equipment, including life detectors.
+The city also sent two search and rescue dogs and equipment, including life detectors.

 The city has earmarked HK$30 million ($3.8 million) for emergency relief support to Myanmar, it said in a statement.